GadgetReboot/Arduino/Uno/Oscilloscope_XY_PWM_Tutorial/readme.md

 # Arduino Scope XY Test
-Using an Arduino to draw simple Oscilloscope XY art using PWM
+Using an Arduino to draw simple Oscilloscope XY art using PWM The Arduino Uno sketch is contained in file scope_XY_Test.ino

 This Arduino project is a modification of the original found at http://www.johngineer.com/blog/?p=648